-An initial payment USD255,500.00 (costs of activity 1.1, 2.1 and 3.1) will be provided by ESCAP upon signature of the Agreement by both to start the activities 1 as indicated in the attached Project Budget and Payment Schedule containing both substantive and financial sections, and will take into account the progress of the project and projected liquidity needs, as contained in the Budget Payment Schedule and-Expense Report.
+An initial payment USD158,914.00 will be provided by ESCAP upon signature of the Agreement by both to start the activities 1 as indicated in the attached Project Budget and Payment Schedule.

-Subsequent payments will be provided upon approval by ESCAP of a written request for payment from the Typhoon Committee Secretariat, together with the relevant progress reports
+Subsequent payments will be provided upon approval by ESCAP of a written request for payment from the Typhoon Committee Secretariat, together with the relevant progress reports containing both substantive and financial sections, and will take into account the progress of the project and projected liquidity needs, as contained in the Budget Payment Schedule and Expense Report.